Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Introduction

 \paragraph{Convergence guarantees.}

 The error bound approach of~\cite{luo1993error} has proven to be fruitful as multiple analyses based on this condition followed.
-Notably,~\cite{tseng2000error} proved local super-linear convergence rates for some Newton-type methods applied to systems of non-linear equations.
-They relied specifically on \eb{} and did not assume isolated solutions.
-Later,~\cite{yamashita2001rate} employed \eb{} to establish capture theorems and quadratic convergence rates for the \leven{} method, and~\cite{fan2005quadratic} generalized their results.
-More recently,~\cite{bellavia2015strong} found that two adaptive regularized methods converge quadratically for non-linear least-squares problems (assuming that \eb{} holds).
+Notably,~\cite{tseng2000error} proved local superlinear convergence rates for some Newton-type methods applied to systems of nonlinear equations.
+They relied specifically on \eb{} and did not assume isolated minima.
+Later,~\cite{yamashita2001rate} employed \eb{} to establish capture theorems and quadratic convergence rates for the \leven{} method. \cite{fan2005quadratic},~\cite{behling2019local} and~\cite{boos2024levenberg} generalized their results (in particular to solutions with a non-zero residual).
+More recently,~\cite{bellavia2015strong} found that two adaptive regularized methods converge quadratically for nonlinear least-squares problems (assuming that \eb{} holds).

 An early work of~\cite{anitescu2000degenerate} combines the \qg{} property with other conditions to ensure isolated minima in constrained optimization, then deducing convergence results.
 Later, \qg{} has found applications mainly in the context of convex optimization: see~\citep{liu2015asynchronous} for coordinate descent,~\citep{necoara2019linear} for various gradient methods, and~\citep{drusvyatskiy2018error} for the proximal gradient method.
 It is also worth mentioning that the definition of \qg{} does not require differentiability of the function.
-For this reason, \qg{} is valuable to study algorithms in non-smooth optimization too~\citep{davis2022linearnonsmooth,lewis2022identifiability}.
+For this reason, \qg{} is valuable to study algorithms in non-smooth optimization too~\citep{davis2024local,lewis2024identifiability}.